 If you’re an older mum-to-be, things can get even harder.
 The chances of conceiving falls drastically once you’re 35, and the risk of certain complications is also higher.
-While there are benefits to being an older mum ― you’re likely to be more established in your career and have developed a greater sense of self ― the fact is, that your pregnancy may be more difficult.
+While 75 per cent at age 30 conceive after trying for a year, only about 45 per cent of women at age 40 do so.

 So, should you wait any longer before starting a family?
-We list the risks associated with a later maternal age, to help you decide.
+To help you decide, Dr Kew lists the risks associated with a later maternal age.

 Infographic: Syahirah Maszaid